jzombie/rich-cms/md-content/Think and Grow Rich/Chapter 1.md

 Barnes was ready for a business association with Edison, moreover, he was DETERMINED TO REMAIN READY UNTIL HE GOT THAT WHICH HE WAS SEEKING.

 He did not say to himself, "Ah well, what's the use?
 I guess I'll change my mind and try for a salesman's job."
-But, he did say, "I came here to go into business with Edison, and I'l accomplish this end if it takes the remainder of my life."
+But, he did say, "I came here to go into business with Edison, and I'll accomplish this end if it takes the remainder of my life."
 He meant it!
 What a different story men would have to tell if only they would adopt a DEFINITE PURPOSE, and stand by that purpose until it had time to become an all-consuming obsession!

 Maybe young Barnes did not know it at the time, but his bulldog determination, his persistence in standing back of a single DESIRE, was destined to mow down all opposition, and bring him the opportunity he was seeking.